NEA Foundation Grants and Global Learning Fellowship

-Over the past decade, the NEA Foundation has invested more than $7.1 million in teaching grants to support the work of almost 4,500 educators from every state in the country to help students succeed.
+Over the past decade, the NEA Foundation has invested more than $8 million in teaching grants to support the work of more than 5,000 educators from every state in the country to help students succeed.
 Each year, the Foundation awards approximately 150 Student Achievement and Learning and Leadership Grants.
 The NEA Foundation awards two levels of grant funding, $1,500 or $5,000, for the following categories to public education professionals who are NEA members.

 - Student Succes Grants for initiatives to improve academic achievement.
 Learn more and apply >

 - Learning and Leadership Grants for high-quality educational professional development activities.
 Learn more and apply >

 Envision Equity Grants enable educators to test creative new ideas and innovations, demonstrating exemplary teaching and learning.
 Learn more and apply >